Le0Dev/wound_segmentator/README.md

 # Wound Segmentator
-This code was written as part of a personal project: create a semi-automated image annotation pipeline.
-In this context, the first part of this project consists of carrying out a binary semantic segmentation on wounds images.
-As it stands, all of the code has not yet been completely written, there are still various optimizations and pieces of code to write but the latter should allow you to train a functional model!
+This code allows you to train a segmentation model to predict wound areas on images.

 ## Installation

-works fine with cuda 11.6 and torch 1.13.0
+This code works fine on a cuda 11.6 and torch 1.13.0 version setup

 ```bash
 # create and run virtual env